wet-boew/wet-boew-api-standards/README.md

 Content in all available languages should appear in separate fields at the same level.

-Use a "_lang" suffix from BCP-47 on keys for both languages where possible or, at minimum, non-English languages.
+Use a `_lang` suffix from BCP-47 on keys for both languages where possible or, at minimum, non-English languages.

     {
         "title_en": "Biosphere Reserve LiDAR Survey",